codechangers/godzilla/src/resources/tutorials/examples/soccerGame1.md

-dD---
-title: Soccer Game
+# Soccer Game
-subtitle: Learn how to create an awesome online soccer game!
+Learn how to create an awesome online soccer game!
-tags: [customize]
-author: jason
----

 ## 1. Follow the build your game tutorial
 {% include blocks/gettingStarted.md %}